rishabh78601/Terminal_Typing_Master/README.md

 1. Add more typing categories for a diverse experience.
 2. Implement a time-based challenge mode for additional difficulty.

-**Note:** Feel free to contribute by adding new categories, improving algorithms, or enhancing the user interface.

 Enjoy improving your typing skills! 🚀